lightning-uq-box/lightning-uq-box/docs/running_experiments.md

 uq-box fit --config path_to_above_config.yaml
 ```

+You can of course also create your own Lightning-CLI setup (check their [docs](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) for additional features).

 If you would like to use the instantitated Lightning classes in your code, but still use config files you can do:

 ```python